|Phone: 1 847-802-6917|

 Brewer yeast is used in beer making.
 After beer making it is separated from beer, washed, dried and used in food products.
 MCG does not consider it Halal because alcohol or beer during beer making penetrate inside the brewer yeast cells and will not convert into a new thing.

-Carrageenan is a mushbooh gum obtained from seaweeds but during its production it is crystallized either by Ethyl Alcohol or Isopropyl Alcohol or Potassium Chloride (KCl).
-If Isopropyl Alcohol or Potassium Chloride (KCL) is used during the processing of Carrageenan then it will be Halal.
-But if Ethyl Alcohol was use to crystallized the Carrageenan then this Carrageenan will become NOT HALAL ingredient.
+Carrageenan is a mushbooh gum obtained from seaweeds but during its production it is crystallized either by Ethyl Alcohol or Isopropyl Alcohol or Potassium Chloride (KCl) or nothing.
+If Potassium Chloride (KCL) or nothing is used during the processing of Carrageenan then it will be Halal.
+But if Ethyl Alcohol or Isopropyl Alcohol was use to crystallized the Carrageenan then this Carrageenan will become NOT HALAL ingredient.
 Only the manufacturer of Carrageenan know what they use to crystallized Carrageenan during its processing.

 So ask manufacturer of food product who used Carrageenan to find out from their Carrageenan supplier whether Ethyl Alcohol was used during the processing of Carrageenan.